 On my first climb I was signed up to a five day trek not knowing that this was a big mistake.
 On day two I was feeling very fatigued coming up to the Lava Tower at 4,600m/ 15,000 feet and struggled to arrive into Barranco camp at 3,900m/ 12,795 feet I was vomiting and fell into my tent tired, dehydrated and felt there was no way I could make the summit.
 One reason less than 50% of people make the summit of Kilimanjaro is picking the right itinerary and acclimatization.

-As I said I was very fit and couldn’t understand why my team mates were in better shape and I was struggling.
+As I said I was very fit and couldn’t understand why we were all struggling so much.
 Well the main reason was I knew very little about how to pace myself at altitude, stay well hydrated and take time to acclimatize.